hiroglyph22/HP4195A-Reader/README.md

 - [x]  Be more exact on the time of the sweeps
 - [x]  Use ENUMS instead of strings for commands
 - [x]  Change pause and resume button to start and pause (auto updating)
-- [ ]  Button for initial setup of the machines
+- [x]  Button for initial setup of the machines
-- [ ]  UI that displays all the important values for the machine
+- [x]  UI that displays all the important values for the machine
-- [ ]  Export all the values of the machine (like span, center, etc.)
+- [x]  Export all the values of the machine (like span, center, etc.)
 - [ ]  Q-factor for standalone program
 - [ ]  Best-fit lines that remove noise
-- [ ].
-Option to not have multiple windows for sweeping range of amplitudes
+- [ ]  Option to not have multiple windows for sweeping range of amplitudes
-- [ ]  Option on final overlay graph and standalone graphing program to modify frequencies and magnitudes, and then export that data in csv
-- [ ].
-Automatically create new folder at specified path
-- [ ].
-Something that tells you that sweeping is in progress
-- [ ]  More modern UI

 ### License